meghanvl/project_won/README.md

 ## Overview
 The purpose of this project is to determine if there is a correlation between crime and hotel rating.
 Question 1: Are hotel ratings lower in areas with a higher crime rating?
 Question 2:
 Question 3:

+The goal of our project is determine if there is a correlation between violent crimes and hotel ratings.
+Our hypothesis is that a hotel will have a lower rating in areas where the crime rate is higher.
+We will analyize crime and hotel statistics from five different cities of similar populations.

 ## Datasets:
 * [Kansas City, Mo Crime Data](https://data.kcmo.org/Crime/KCPD-Crime-Data-2019/pxaa-ahcm/data)